 Many of these wondrous structures can be located hidden in the shadows of the warren of narrow streets that now cut through the Campus Martius, but only a careful eye will spot them.
 The purpose of this site is to assist the traveller to Rome to find some of the greatest monuments of the ancient world.
 It is a supplement to A Walk Through The Field of Mars – Rome’s Ancient Campus Martius A Piedi, a downloadable eBook that takes the visitor by the hand and leads him or her through this remarkable space.

-It also complements Campus Martius – The Field of Mars in the Life of Ancient Rome by Paul W. Jacobs, II and Diane Atnally Conlin and published by Cambridge University Press.
+It also complements Campus Martius – The Field of Mars in the Life of Ancient Rome by Paul W. Jacobs, II and Diane Atnally Conlin and published in 2014 by Cambridge University Press and The Lives of A Roman Neighborhood – Tracing the Imprint of the Past from 500 BCE to the Present published in 2023 also by Cambridge.

 To enrich the experience, favorite restaurants, hotels, museum exhibits and other current events in this part of the centro storico will be presented.
 The journey through the field once sacred to the war god Mars is about to begin.